Changde: Economy

 Tobacco is the most important industry in Changde.
 Changde Cigarette Factory (CDCF), now a subsidiary of China Tobacco Hunan Industrial Co., Ltd., is one of six key cigarette companies in China and employs 8,300 workers in Changde as of 2013.
 CDCF is by far Changde's largest industrial concern accounting for 4.22 billion (51.2%) of the city's 8.2 billion total industrial value added in 2012.
 Changde is also an administrative centre and a storage and shipping point for tung oil, grain, cotton, medicinal herbs, and wood.
 Manufactures include ceramics, machine tools, textiles, leather, and processed foods.
 Grain, oil, cotton, and other commodities are loaded into medium-sized ships and taken to Yueyang, Changsha, or Hankou (Wuhan, Hubei province) for onward shipment.
 Timber is also rafted there and floated across Lake Dongting to Yueyang, and thus to the Yangtze River.
 After 1949 the city developed some light industry, mostly based on such local products as wood, leather, and bristles.

+Urban Waterlogging Early Warning System

+Changde has implemented an advanced urban waterlogging early warning system.
+Utilizing a network of IoT sensors and AI-based predictive modeling, the system monitors rainfall and water levels in real-time, providing forecasts and alerts for potential flooding in low-lying urban areas.
+This initiative is part of the city's broader "sponge city" construction efforts to improve climate resilience.